 In the early 1990's whilst looking for

 a data modeling tool, I heard about object-role modeling (ORM).
-I was intrigued by the productivity claims that people made about ORM and wanted to know more.
+Intrigued by the productivity claims, I wanted to know more.
 So I flew to Seattle to meet Terry Halpin and the team who

 were developing InfoModeler for Paul Allen.
-I was so impressed with InfoModeler that I agreed to promote and distribute InfoModeler.
+I was so impressed that I agreed to promote and distribute InfoModeler in Europe.

 later, after I had taught many business